pyglet/pyglet/doc/programming_guide/media.rst

 Audio drivers
 -------------

-pyglet can use OpenAL, XAudio2, DirectSound, or PulseAudio to play sound.
+pyglet can use OpenAL, XAudio2, DirectSound, PulseAudio, or PipeWire to play sound.
 Only one driver can be used at a time, but the selection can be changed by altering the configuration and restarting the program.

 The default driver preference order works well for most users.
 However,